mrsahin101/BOOKS/C_Programming/C_All_in_One_Desk_Reference_For_Dummies/Book_III_Above_C_Level/Notes.md

     2. The function has to return a value.
     3. Void doesn't return any value.
     4. Functions can return only a single value.
 There is a way working around this with pointer.

+- In case of error, **exit()** is best way to quit a program,  because it makes sure any open file are properly closed then quit.
+- **abort()** is used for quittingg when something gone wrong.
+- **atexit()** function does call what ever you specified when exit condition happen.
+Basically this work when exiting.